-The word ‘Sanctified’ (Adjective) describes something that has been made holy, blessed, or declared sacred, often through a formal process or divine influence.
+The word ‘Sanctified’ (adjective) describes something that has been made holy, blessed, or set apart for a sacred purpose.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Sanctified’ correctly in sentences.

 Sanctified Explained in Depth